Q: Iím getting married! When should I bring my gown in for alterations?

 Q: Iíve got my bridal alterations taken care of, but my bridesmaids need alterations on their dresses too!
 Can you help?

-A: With enough time, we will gladly take care of your entire wedding partyís alterations needs (even the men!) -- please allow at least six weeks before the event/travel date for two fittings and pressing.
+A: With enough time, we will gladly take care of your entire wedding partyís alterations needs; even the men!
+Availability varies.
+Usually two fittings with proper shoes and undergarments are enough for a good fit on a BM dress.

 Q: What about measurements, do you take measurements?